-Table 8 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
 These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.

-There are no physical modifications in the direct vicinity of this shellfish area but there are 3 areas of maintenance dredging within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+There are no physical modifications in the direct vicinity of this shellfish area but there are 2 instances of shoreline reinforcement as well as areas of maintenance dredging within 5 kilometres of the shellfish area.
+Monitoring in the area does not indicate any water quality issues which are likely to result from these modifications.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.